 “K-2 Writing and Assessment” Friday, Nov.
 7, 2014 9-2:45 p.m.
 This full-day workshop helps primary teachers learn ways to support their youngest writers that allows individual expression and creativity as it addresses Common Core State Standards and provides a variety of assessment tools that help the teacher recognize growth and not just “correctness” in early writing.
 LOCATION: UIC Campus – 1640 w.
-Roosevelt Rd., Auditorium, Chicago K-2 Writing and Assessment flyer – Nov.
-7, 2014
+Roosevelt Rd., Auditorium, Chicago Early bird deadline extended until Nov.
+4, so register now!
+K-2 Writing and Assessment flyer – Nov 7, 2014 (v2)

 FALL OFFERINGS FOR STUDENTS

 If you’re a teacher of grades 7-12, consider having your student writers submit their work to the 2015 Scholastic Writing Program.
 This is our sixth year as the Chicago affiliate of this prestigious 92-year program.
-To find out more about writing genres and scholarship opportunities for seniors, go to http://www.artandwriting.org, and check back here for local submission information in September.
-Submissions for the 2015 Awards will open September 15, 2014.
+Go to the Programs Tab above and click the Student Programs link to find out more about the many writing genres and directions for how to submit your work.
+If you’re a senior, go to www.artandwriting.org to check out the scholarship opportunities for winning portfolios!
+Submissions for the 2015 Writing Awards program opened September 15, 2014.